 The Uyghur Human Rights Policy of Act of 2019 is a bold condemnation of the human rights violations against the ethnic Turkic Muslims (Uyghur) living in Xinjiang.
 The Act calls for an end to the detaining, torture and harassment of the Uyghur communities in China.
 Specifically, the act proposes that the U.S. redirects resources to address the mass internment of over 1,000,000 Uyghurs and other Muslim ethnic minorities in China.

-The ethnic discrimination of Chinese Muslims is not a new problem.
-Recent decades have seen the People’s Republic of China systematically target ethnic minorities, regularly denying Uyghurs and other Muslims in Xinjiang civil and political rights, including freedom of expression, religion and fair trial.
+In recent decades, the Chinese government has denied Uyghurs and other Muslims in Xinjiang civil and political rights, including freedom of expression, religion and fair trial.
 The regional Chinese government in Xinjiang has been severely repressing these ethnic minorities by using a pretext of terrorism to excuse gross human rights violations.
 In particular, the “Strike Hard Against Violent Extremism” campaign has included high-tech surveillance, non-consensual collection of DNA” databases, and samples from children, facial and voice recognition software in conjunction with “predictive policing” and restrictions on where the Uyghur people can live within the Xinjiang region.
 There is also chilling evidence of Chinese authorities sending Muslim minorities to “political reeducation” camps.

 “We’re a people destroyed,” says one Uyghur, as reported by Gene Bunin, a reporter for The Guardian who spent 18 months in China to report on the quiet ethnic cleansing.
 Millions of Chinese Muslims are living in fear.
-Over the course of a year, China has become a police-state against its own citizens, using “transformation through education” as a thinly-veiled excuse for disappearing thousands of Uyghur into concentration camps.
-Many in those camps never return home, as they “die after prolonged heavy labor”.
+Over the course of a year, China has used surveillance tactics against its own citizens, in addition to “transformation through education,” from which many Uyghur never return home, as they “die after prolonged heavy labor”.

 Moreover, officials in Xinjiang have claimed that global concern for the treatment of the Uyghur people is “unjustified”.
 Ailiti Saliyev, Xinjiang’s deputy foreign publicity director, even claimed that “the happiest Muslims in the world live in Xinjiang.”